Planning a trip to Kauai with kids? Keep scrolling to find out the best Kauai beaches with the calmest water and softest sand!

 You won’t be able to purchase the salt as a commercial product, but experiencing part of the creation process can be mesmerizing.

 With easy parking, equipment rentals, and even an outdoor playground, Poipu Beach has something for almost everything if you have time to explore the whole area.
+It is even one of the best places to see turtles in Kauai too!

 Look, don’t touch, and no flash photography for those cuties!